kinbiko/mentoring/students/perrymant/23-logging.md

     - `ERROR`: Error log messages are used to relay errors that occur at various levels in a computer system.
 Unfortunately, many error messages only give you a starting point as to why they occurred.
     - `ALERT`: An alert is meant to indicate that something interesting has happened.

-- The levels for `java.util.logging` (the underlying loggin framework in Java) in descending order are:
-    - `SEVERE` (highest value): indicating a serious failure
-    - `WARNING`: indicating a potential problem
-    - `INFO`: a message level for informational messages.
-    - `CONFIG`: a message level for static configuration messages, to assist in debugging problems that may be associated with particular configurations.
-    - `FINE`, `FINER`, `FINEST`  (lowest value)
-    All of `FINE`, `FINER`, and `FINEST` are intended for relatively detailed tracing.
-The exact meaning of the three levels will vary between subsystems, but in general, `FINEST` should be used for the most voluminous detailed output, `FINER` for somewhat less detailed output, and `FINE` for the  lowest volume (and most important) messages.

-- In Syslog, the logging framework for OS and Networking, the levels are:
+- In Syslog, the logging framework for OS and Networking, the log levels are (source [Wiki](https://en.wikipedia.org/wiki/Syslog)):

 | Severity      | Description                       | Condition                                                                              |
 |---------------|-----------------------------------|----------------------------------------------------------------------------------------|